opveclib/opveclib/documentation/programming.rst

 the basic functionality necessary to create and use an operator.
 New concepts introduced here include:

 * An OVL operator is defined by creating a python function and decorating it with he ``operator()`` decorator.
-* Arguments to the operator are the tensors that it will operator on at evaluation time.
+* Arguments to the operator are the tensors that it will operate on at evaluation time.
 * Output tensors are the only thing that can be returned from operators.
 They are defined with the ``output`` and ``output_like`` functions.
 * Operators are implicitly mapped over a set of workgroup positions.
 The workgroup shape must be statically